Is Tristan Thompson’s Baby Driving a Wedge Between Cavs Star and Khloe Kardashian?

 “Tristan’s done everything he can to convince her he’s not attached to Jordy, but it’s the kid Khloe can’t deal with,” a source told Radar Online.
 “Everyone knows how badly she wants to be a mom and having her go nuts over his child with another woman is making her feel super inadequate and insecure.”

-Earlier this year, there were reports that Khloe Kardashian was thinking about start a family with Tristan Thompson although the couple has not been dating for a long time.
+Earlier this year, there were reports that Khloe Kardashian was thinking about starting a family with Tristan Thompson although the couple has not been dating for a long time.

 Khloe, who revealed on Keeping Up With the Kardashians that she had unsuccessfully tried to start a family with ex-husband Lamar Odom, reportedly feels optimistic and is eager to have Tristan Thompson’s baby.